-The Museu Calouste Gulbenkian (€12.50 adult admission) houses one of the largest private art and artefact collections, and is Lisbon’s finest museum.
-The varied exhibits include a selection of ancient artefacts (Egyptian, Persian and Asian) and classic European art (Rubens, Rembrandt and Van Dyck).
+The Museu Calouste Gulbenkian (€12.50 adult admission) houses one of the largest private art and artifact collections and is Lisbon’s finest museum.
+The varied exhibits include a selection of ancient artifacts (Egyptian, Persian and Asian) and classic European art (Rubens, Rembrandt, and Van Dyck).
 The scale of this extraordinary collection of Eastern and Western art is staggering and one could spend several hours meandering the galleries.

 The Timeout Market is a bustling food court, which brings together dishes created by some of Portugal’s finest chefs.
-The numerous food stalls within the market provide their own signature twists on regional Portuguese dishes, and use quality local produce.
+The numerous food stalls within the market provide their signature twists on regional Portuguese dishes and use quality local produce.

-The Mosteiro dos Jerónimos (€10 adult admission) is the extravagant monastery situated in the Belem district.
-This magnificent religious building is Portugal’s finest example of Manueline architecture, and incorporates ornate stone carving and elaborate decorative features.
+The Mosteiro dos Jerónimos (€10 adult admission) is an extravagant monastery situated in the Belem district.
+This magnificent religious building is Portugal’s finest example of Manueline architecture and incorporates ornate stone carving and elaborate decorative features.

-Fado is a traditional and emotional style of Portuguese music, which has lone female singer accompanied by a classical Portuguese guitar.
-The basis for this haunting genre of music, is the sorrow felt by a sailor’s wife, whose husband is out at sea, and originated in the Alfama district.
-Attending a performance of this powerful music is a great activity for a rain filled day.
+Fado is a traditional and emotional style of Portuguese music, which has a lone female singer accompanied by a classical Portuguese guitar.
+The basis for this haunting genre of music is the sorrow felt by a sailor’s wife, whose husband is out at sea, and originated in the Alfama district.
+Attending a performance of this powerful music is a great activity for a rain-filled day.
 If you wish to learn more about the history of Fado, consider visiting the Fado museum.
-For live music & late night bars, head to Music Box or Pink Street.
+For live music & late-night bars, head to Music Box or Pink Street.